Write UDFs

 Typed parameters

 UDFs resolve input parameters to the types specified in their function annotations.
-This ensures parameters serialized in HTTP calls resolve to their intended types at run time.

-This example shows the bbox
+This example shows the bounds

-parameter typed as fused.types.Bbox
+parameter typed as fused.types.Bounds

 and name